Probabilistic Analysis of Copyright Disputes and Generative AI Safety: Introduction

+This article employs a probabilistic approach to analyze copyright infringement disputes, seeking to bring clarity to its complexities.
+Based on the view that the legal fact-finding process can be understood to involve the evaluation of the probabilities that the allegations are true or false based on available evidence \cite{cullison1969,finkelstein1970,stein2005}, the core evidentiary principles of copyright jurisprudence are formalized in probabilistic terms.
+This allows for a mathematical analysis of a controversial copyright legal doctrine, the ``inverse ratio rule,'' whose validity has been the subject of considerable debate \cite{aronoff2007exploding,balganesh2022}.
+While a previous study \cite{balganesh2022} notes a link between the probabilistic nature of legal fact‑finding and the inverse ratio rule, no formal probabilistic treatment of this rule appears in the literature.
+This paper fills that gap by offering a formal analysis of the inverse ratio rule, demonstrating that the rule must hold under natural assumptions when its content and scope are carefully delineated.

-Furthermore, this approach facilitates the analysis of copyright infringement risks introduced by technological advancements and the identification of effective mitigation strategies.
-Specifically, a probabilistic framework is utilized to evaluate the efficacy of the Near Access-Free (NAF) condition \cite{vyas2023}, which has been proposed to mitigate the risk of copyright infringement posed by generative AI.
-This paper identifies extensive access to copyrighted materials by generative models as a significant source of heightened infringement risks.
-While the NAF condition addresses this issue to some extent, the analysis reveals that it does so partly on ethically questionable grounds--namely, by reducing transparency regarding the materials to which generative AI had access during training--and that its effectiveness in mitigating infringement risks remains limited under certain situations.
+The same approach is further utilized to evaluate the Near Access-Free (NAF) condition \cite{vyas2023}, which has been proposed to mitigate the copyright infringement risks posed by generative AI.
+While the authors who introduced the NAF condition left its precise legal characterization an open question \cite{vyas2023}, subsequent studies have examined the NAF condition from a legal perspective \cite{lee2024talkin,elkinkoren2024}.
+This paper advances the discussion by revealing that, in certain contexts, the NAF condition operates in an ethically questionable way---reducing transparency about the materials generative AI accessed during training---and that its effectiveness remains limited.